grafana/grafana/docs/sources/administration/data-source-management/index.md

 ### Data sources that work with query caching

-Query caching works for all [Enterprise data sources](/grafana/plugins/?type=datasource&enterprise=1) as well as the following [built-in data sources]({{< relref "../../datasources/" >}}):

-- CloudWatch Metrics
-- Google Cloud Monitoring
-- InfluxDB
-- Microsoft SQL Server
-- MySQL
-- Postgres
-- Tempo

-Some data sources, such as Elasticsearch, Prometheus, and Loki, cache queries themselves, so Grafana query caching does not improve performance.

-Query caching also works for all data sources that include a backend.
+Query caching works for all [backend data source plugins](https://grafana.com/grafana/plugins/?type=datasource).
 More specifically, caching works with data sources that extend the `DataSourceWithBackend` class in the plugins SDK.

-To tell if a data source works with query caching, follow the instructions below to **Enable and Configure query caching**.
+To verify that a data source works with query caching, follow the instructions below to **Enable and Configure query caching**.
 If caching is enabled in Grafana but the Caching tab is not visible for the given data source, then query caching is not available for that data source.

+{{% admonition type="note" %}}
+Some data sources, such as Elasticsearch, Prometheus, and Loki, cache queries themselves, so Grafana query caching does not significantly improve performance.
+{{% /admonition %}}

 ### Enable and configure query caching